Turkey: making organic mainstream

 I visited Turkey in May of this year to participate in the Textile Exchange’s conference on organic cotton.
 The conference included panel discussions and visits to organic cotton farms, and gave me valuable insight into the organic cotton sector in Turkey.
 One of the things I learned was that the Turkish government is taking organic agriculture very seriously and is investing in it as part of a sustainable development initiative.
 In keeping with its promotion of sustainable agriculture, it has banned the sale of GMO seeds throughout the country, which means that Turkish farmers do not suffer the problem faced by Indian farmers of GMO seed blowing into their fields.

-The country-wide ban on GMO seeds has given Turkish organic cotton a reputation for authenticity, but this doesn’t necessarily mean that it should be supported over, say, Indian organic cotton.
-While contamination by GMO seeds is a real problem facing organic farmers in India, but their efforts to stem the tide of GMOs are worth supporting as their farms represent some of the last bastions of biodiversity in the country.
-Even if organic fields are contaminated by GMO seed, the organic farming techniques, such as crop rotation and organic fertiliser, still play an important role in supporting soil health and biodiversity.
+The country-wide ban on GMO has given Turkish organic cotton a reputation for authenticity.
+However, this doesn’t necessarily mean that it should be supported over, say, Indian organic cotton.
+While contamination by GMO seeds is a real problem facing organic farmers in India, their efforts to stem the tide of GMOs are worth supporting as their farms represent some of the last bastions of biodiversity in the country.
+Also, even if their fields are contaminated, the organic farming techniques, such as crop rotation and organic fertiliser, still play a role in supporting soil health and biodiversity.
 It is also probably fair to say that organic farms in India are more labour-intensive than those in Turkey, which means that the sector supports more livelihoods.
 As many organic farmers in India use their farms as a source of food as well as income, crop diversity is also likely to be higher.

 We are currently working with this factory to produce a range of organic cotton jersey bedding.
 To shop the collection, click here.